A solo operator had leads coming from everywhere ā LinkedIn, email, Slack, newsletter replies,

 This system works well out of the box, but every workflow is different.

-If you want something like this tailored to your setup, you can learn more here:
+If you want something like this tailored to your setup, you can learn more by clicking the button below.

 Yes.
 This system often becomes the foundation for custom builds tailored to specific workflows.